 - After week 40, the bracing program comes to an end.

 There are plenty of pectus carinatum correction methods.
 Some are surgery, bracing, different tools, and corrective exercises.
 A brace seems like a good solution for those having difficulty with their body image and self-confidence.

 Brace therapy does not need general anesthesia or surgery, and there is no surgical scar.
 It is also less expensive, and the outcome is comparable to a surgical one.
 The treatment of pectus carinatum with braces does not have a rigorous protocol.

 All you need to do is be consistent with wearing the brace.
 Brace treatment has had positive results and can help in avoiding surgical problems.
 Because of these factors, bracing was chosen as the first-line therapy for pectus carinatum.

-In patients who are not complying with the brace therapy, the surgical procedure is an option.
+The surgical procedure is an option for patients who are not complying with the brace therapy.
 I suggest to you the most remain positive throughout your experiences.
 Be hopeful that you can improve your deformity non-surgically.

 All these studies give us the confidence to go through the treatment with the hope of a positive outcome.